cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return vss_commitment
 ~~~

-The procedure for verification of a participant's share is as follows.
+The procedure for verification of a signer's share is as follows.
-If `vss_verify` fails, the participant MUST abort the protocol, and failure should be investigated out of band.
+If `vss_verify` fails, the signer MUST abort the protocol, and failure should be investigated out of band.

 ~~~
   vss_verify(share_i, vss_commitment):

   Inputs:
-  - share_i: A tuple of the form (i, sk_i), where i indicates the participant identifier, and sk_i the participant's secret key, a secret share of the constant term of f, where sk_i is a Scalar.
+  - share_i: A tuple of the form (i, sk_i), where i indicates the signer identifier, and sk_i the signer's secret key, a secret share of the constant term of f, where sk_i is a Scalar.
   - vss_commitment: A VSS commitment to a secret polynomial f, a vector commitment to each of the coefficients in coeffs, where each element of the vector commitment